 These delicate, graceful, heart-shaped earrings are light and easy to wear but elegant enough for the evening.
-With their understated timeless design they would be an ideal gift for a bridesmaid, or for a special person on Valentine's Day - or you could just gift yourself a little love.
+With their understated timeless design they would be an ideal gift for a bridesmaid, for Christmas or for a special person on Valentine's Day - or you could just gift yourself a little love.

 - Handmade from Sterling silver.

 - The earrings hang from handmade silver wire hooks.

 - Each earring measures about 3.8cm/1.5" from the top of the hook, and 2cm/just under 1" at the widest point.

 - Made by me at my studio in Hove.

 These sweet, simple earrings have an unfussy contemporary feel which would partner well with smart daywear or sleek evening-wear, and their classic yet fresh design makes them suitable for wearers of all ages.
 They are comfortable enough to be worn all day.
 Made by the hammer technique of anticlastic raising, they are light but strong.
 They are a perfect match for my Sweet simple heart pendant in the silver colourway.